padesplaces/dataviz-project/README.md

 <p align="center"><img src="doc/screenshot.png" width="500"/></p>

 ## Setup
+You can host this application by serving all the static files in this directory, and access `index.html` from the `src` folder in your browser.
 There are several directories in this repository:

 - `data/` containing precomputed networks using our data exploration